exoplatform/exo-documentation/docs/Gamification.rst

 You can also navigate in the ranks by clicking on Load more button to load 10 more entries.

 |image10|
-When you mouse over a user in the leaderboard, a pie chart is displayed beside with details of the distribution of points across domains.
-Hence you can discover what are their sweet spot domains and learn from their behaviours.
+When you mouse over a user in the leaderboard, a pie chart is displayed to illustrate the distribution of points across domains.
+Hence you can discover what are their sweet spot domains and learn from their behaviors.

 .. _HowCanIEarnPoints: